Whyzanet/WhyzaGC/README.md

 I also discovered Radmon.org which seemed a worthwhile project to contribute data to.
 It has a very simple and easy registration process...and runs on solar power !

 While waiting for delivery I checked a number of forums looking for ideas on how to interface with the counter for both the Raspberry Pi and Arduino.
 I found a dated project using the Huzzah and MightyOhm and after researching parts availability, I decided to do my own Arduino project from scratch as I wanted to increase my Arduino coding skills.
 I also found some good ideas for interfacing to the Raspberry Pi which I also cover.

+It was also a good opportunity to learn a lot more about radiation and our environment.

 The MightyOhm measures background radiation levels, which Wikipedia defines as “Background radiation originates from a variety of sources, both natural and artificial.
 These include both cosmic radiation and environmental radioactivity from naturally occurring radioactive materials (such as radon and radium), as well as man-made medical X-rays, fallout from nuclear weapons testing and nuclear accidents.”